(updated November 2020)

 Christmas on the Canal Boat Café by Cressida McLaughlin

-Long term readers may remember me mentioning the Canal Boat Café by Cressinda McLaughlin as being one of my favourite reads of 2017.
+Long term readers may remember me mentioning the Canal Boat Café by Cressida McLaughlin as being one of my favourite reads of 2017.
 Well, I finally got round to reading parts 5 and 6 which cover the festive season.

 You don’t have to have read parts 1-4 first as there is a little bit of recap in the Christmas editions (although I recommend that you do because they are lovely stories).
 You do, however, need to read or part 5 and 6 together and in order.

-In these two novellas you get more tales of canal life as the roving gang meets up in Little Venice London for the Christmas season.
-The stories provide a bit of nature, mystery, romance and friendship, as well as two lovely furry companions.
+In these two novellas, you get more tales of canal life as the roving gang meets up in Little Venice London for the Christmas season.
+The stories provide a bit of nature, mystery, romance, and friendship, as well as two lovely furry companions.

 Both parts are a good couple of hours reading.
 I thoroughly recommend reading the whole series, parts 1-4 can be bought together or separately.